gncll/Statistics-with-R-Specialization/README.md

 # Statistics-with-R-Specialization

-##DukeUniversity - Statistics With R Specialization
+## DukeUniversity -Statistics With R Specialization

+It includes four following courses, which are;

 ### 1. Introduction to Probability and Data with R